c4gr1/CSE-108/README.md

 # CSE-108

-First 3 of project not included because of missing
+The first 3 of the projects were not included because they were deleted